fosterdouglas/1000-daily-game-designs/_posts/2017-01-03-daily-game-designs.md

 My goal is to do at least 1000.

 The posts can be found over at the [Daily Game Designs](http://www.foster-douglas.com/games) section of this site.
-Below are some of my favorite posts (so far!):
+Below are the posts that I've marked as my favorites:

 {% for post in site.categories.games reversed %}
 {% if post.favorite %}